doximity/vital/README.md

 ### Packages

-A ruby gem and npm package installation options are in the works.
+A Ruby gem and npm package installation options are in the works.

 ## Development Installation